psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 13.)
 Percentage of "crystalline" hemicellulose.
 [Fitting parameter.
 Can also come from user data, if available.
 Range 0-1.]

 14.)
 Mean size of defect/damaged section of Crystalline cellulose.
 [Implemented for all mode_codes.
 Takes value 0-0.5.
-It signfies the fraction of amorphous cellulose contained in the defects.]
+It signfies the fraction of amorphous cellulose (out of len_poly) contained in the defects.]

 15.)
 Number of defects/damaged sections of Crystalline cellulose.
 [Implemented for all mode_codes.
 Takes value 0-1.
 It signfies the fraction of the number of outer cellulose polymers which have defects.]